 Most design protocol studies have focused on the cognitive processes related to designing (for a systematic review on protocol studies see Hay et al., 2017).
 Drawing on these, some research has been carried out to analyze cognitive processes behind F-RF in design (e.g., Chandrasekera & D’Souza, 2013).
 However, coding schemes in these protocol studies have been developed ad hoc for the specific needs of the case studies, which impedes the possibility of generalizing and cross-comparing findings from different analyses, i. e., they are incommensurate (Gero, 2010).
-To overcome this shortcoming and enable a comparison between design F-RF and the designing process, a reasonably well-studied domain, this project adopts the FBS ontologically based approach, which has been employed in different design situations and activities irrespective of the specifics of design disciplines, tasks, and expertise of the designers (Gero & Kannengiesser, 2014).
-Using this method will allow commensurability of the results of this project with previous protocol studies of design processes.
+To overcome this shortcoming and enable a comparison between design F-RF and the designing process, a reasonably well-research area of study, this project adopts the FBS ontologically-based approach, which has been employed in different design situations and activities irrespective of the specifics of design disciplines, tasks, and expertise of the designers (Gero & Kannengiesser, 2014).
+Using this method will faciliatate commensurability of the results of this project with previous protocol studies of design processes.

 I.2.2 FBS Ontology

-In this project, the ontologically based protocol analysis methodology is guided by a general design ontology, the Function-Behavior-Structure (FBS) ontology (Gero, 1990; Gero & Kannengiesser, 2004; 2014).
+In this project, the ontologically-based protocol analysis methodology is guided by a general design ontology, the Function-Behavior-Structure (FBS) ontology (Gero, 1990; Gero & Kannengiesser, 2004; 2014).
 The two foundational papers describing the FBS ontology have received over 4,000 citations (Google Scholar).
 Gero’s FBS ontology has been used in multiple cognitive studies (e.g., Gero & Milovanovic, 2019; Sadeghi et al., 2017; Song, 2014), given that it describes the most important design processes.
 In the FBS ontology, Function (F) describes the aims or purposes of the object (i.e., what the object is for).
 Behavior (B) is defined by the object's attributes that can be derived (Bs) or can be expected (Be) from its structure (i.e., what the object does).
-Structure (S) represents components that the object consists of and their relationships (i.e., what the artifact consists of).
+Structure (S) represents the components of the object and their relationships.
 The ontology is completed by two additional variables: Requirements (R), which arise from outside the design, and Descriptions (D), referring to documentation of the design.
 Both R and D are expressible in F, B, or S, and therefore they do not extend the ontology.
 The six ontological constructs are labeled “design issues” (Kan & Gero, 2017).
 The FBS ontology leads to the eight design processes of formulation, analysis, evaluation, synthesis, and reformulation I, II, and III, represented as transitions between the ontological constructs.
 These processes are concerned with: formulation that transforms functions into expected behaviors; synthesis, in which a proposed structure is intended to show the expected behavior; analysis of the structure that gives rise to its resultant behavior; evaluation that compares the expected behavior and the behavior resulting from the structure; and documentation, which presents the design description.
 Three types of reformulations are possible from the structure when new variables are considered in the design: reformulation of structure, reformulation of expected behavior, and reformulation of function.
 Figure 1 shows the relationships among the eight transformation processes and the three basic classes of variables.

 Figure 1.
 The FBS ontology of processes and variables (Gero & Kannengiesser, 2004)